 The service collected reliable data and analysed it.
-Staff could find the data they needed, in easily accessible formats, to understand performance, make decisions and improvements.
+Staff could find the data they needed, in easily accessible formats, to understand performance, make decision and the decis

 There had been an investment in the improvement of the digital infrastructure to enable the service to operate more effectively.
 We were given examples, where incident reporting had improved to enable staff to access the system across any location within the trust, and how community midwives had better access to information systems.